 The course encourages a diversity of research methods and especially encourages a reflexive and collaborative approach to all aspects of research activity.
 There is the opportunity to explore a piece of your own psychotherapy work; to conduct a service evaluation project as a co-researcher; and to produce a publishable piece of original research.
 Research is linked to, and supported by, the interests of the course team and local clinicians to encourage lively and relevant research in the region.

 Trainees advance and develop their clinical skills through supervised clinical experience.
-Host placements are located in NHS and other services in Exeter/East Devon, Plymouth, South Devon, Torbay and Cornwall.
-We are fortunate in having excellent relationships with our local supervisors and Heads of Service, with Placement Co-ordinators in each Trust or service who provide a link between the Programme and the Trust.
-Each Trainee normally resides within the geographical area served by their host Trust(s).
-There are three distinct periods of clinical practice - one in each year of training - each of which is preceded by a period of teaching and interspersed with academic days in Plymouth or locally-based distance teaching events.
+There are three distinct periods of clinical practice - one in each year of training - each of which is preceded by a period of academic teaching and interspersed with academic days in Plymouth or locally-based distance teaching events.

 Trainees are visited on placement by their Clinical Tutors and also have facilitated small group tutorials with approximately six of their trainee peers.
-Regular academic and reflective tutorials are provided in Plymouth.
 Clinical Tutors work with trainees and their supervisors to ensure that the appropriate range and depth of clinical experience are obtained on each placement.
 In addition, clinical tutors provide pastoral support.

 Coursework is planned so that the emphasis changes across the three years as trainees develop a range of competencies commensurate with the role of Clinical Psychologist, following a developmental sequence that fosters formative growth and offers support at each stage.

-Dr Sarah Baldrey - Associate Professor (Clinical Psychology)
+Dr Sarah Baldrey - Associate Professor (Clinical Psychology), Academic Director